CSPO is sharing its established educational resources with other low-income countries who also need these special professionals.

 CSPO is located in Cambodia which is one of the poorest countries in the world, but since we started the school in 1994, we have established educational resources to share with and help other low-income countries who also need these special professionals.

-Currently we have students from 13 nations: Afghanistan, Democratic People’s Republic of Korea (DPRK), East Timor, Georgia, Indonesia, Iraq, Japan, Kiribati, Malaysia, Nepal, Papua New Guinea (PNG), and The Philippines, as well as Cambodia.
+CSPO has hosted students from many countries including: Afghanistan, Democratic People’s Republic of Korea (DPRK), East Timor, Georgia, Indonesia, Iraq, Japan, Kiribati, Malaysia, Nepal, Papua New Guinea (PNG), and The Philippines, as well as Cambodia.

 International graduates have returned back to their countries and are working to develop national prosthetics and orthotics services.